tinkerhub/TinkerHub-Learning-Paths/content/data-analysis-using-python/index.md

 tags: ["python", "data", "analysis"]
 authors: ["shaji-stark"]
 ---
+Data analysis is a process of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.

 ## Why is python an excellent option for data analysis ❓ 🤔
 ### 1. **Easy to learn** 🤩